AOSGP/OTA/README.md

 # OTA
-Preparing OTAs for AOSGP supported device...
-Wait for it in: https://cadiducho.com/aosgp
+Preparing OTAs for AOSGP supported devices Zip are available in: http://5.189.182.136/downloads